 Dream jobs are special because of the way they make you feel.
-At its most basic level, your dream job is something that you show genuine passion for.
-It is a perfect job that fulfils you, builds your self-confidence and makes you feel that you know what you are supposed to be doing with your life.
+At its most basic level, your dream job is something that you’ll be good at.
+Because it is a perfect fit for your strengths, it builds your self-confidence and makes you feel that you know what you are supposed to be doing with your life.

 Ideally, your dream job should perfectly line up with your natural and learned skill set, but it should also challenge you to grow, evolve and succeed so that you are always improving, refining and learning — and loving it every step of the way.
 It should highlight your best qualities and abilities, pay you well for your time and energy, and turn you into the person you were meant to be.